-Some religions non-revealed, natural, (African are or Indigenous/Traditional Religion).
+Some religions are non-revealed, or natural, (African Indigenous/Traditional Religion).
 Included among these and sometimes called philosophies of eternity are Buddhist sects (where Buddha is recognized not as a god but as an enlightened leader), Brahmanism, and Taoism and other Chinese metaphysical doctrines.
 Each of these categorizations have what they contribute to the discourse and debate on religion.
-The many modifications and manifestations of these categories of religion and religious expressions bring with it sets of knowledge, beliefs and practices that have evolved in the context of culture, traditions and encounters with indigenous ways of life, culture and traditions.
+The many modifications and manifestations of these categories of religion and religious expressions bring with it sets of knowledge, beliefs and practices that have evolved in the context of culture, traditions, and encounters with indigenous ways of life, culture and traditions.